knative/func/templates/rust/events/README.md

 [`src/main.rs`](./src/main.rs).
 It's configured to invoke the `handle` function in [`src/handler.rs`](./src/handler.rs) in response to a POST request containing a valid `CloudEvent`.
 You should put your desired behavior inside that `handle` function.
+In case you need to configure some resources for your function, you can do that in the [`configure` function](./src/config.rs).

 The app will expose three endpoints: